makerdao/community/governance/polls/Extend the Delegate Compensation Trial  - February 7, 2022.md

 start_date: 2022-02-07T16:00:00
 end_date: 2022-02-10T16:00:00
 ---
-# Poll:Extend the Delegate Compensation Trial  - February 7, 2022
+# Poll: Extend the Delegate Compensation Trial  - February 7, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, Feburary 7 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, February 7 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**